rudymatela/leancheck/README.md

 	       \/ cons2 MyConsC
 	       \/ cons1 MyConsD

+For types that do not have a constraning data invariant, instances can be automatically derived with [Template Haskell] by using [`deriveListable`] like
+so:

+	deriveListable ''MyType

 The [`tiers`] function return a potentially infinite list of finite sub-lists (tiers).
 Each successive tier has values of increasing size.